martinctc/rwa/README.md

 Please feel free to submit suggestions and report bugs: <https://github.com/martinctc/rwa/issues>

 Also check out my [website](https://martinctc.github.io) for my other work and packages.

+### References / Bibliography

+Azen, R., & Budescu, D. V. (2003).
+The dominance analysis approach for comparing predictors in multiple regression. *Psychological methods*, 8(2), 129.

+Budescu, D. V. (1993).
+Dominance analysis: a new approach to the problem of relative importance of predictors in multiple regression. *Psychological bulletin*, 114(3), 542.

+Grömping, U. (2006).
+Relative importance for linear regression in R: the package relaimpo. *Journal of statistical software*, 17(1), 1-27.

+Johnson, J. W., & LeBreton, J. M. (2004).
+History and use of relative importance indices in organizational research. *Organizational research methods*, 7(3), 238-257.

+Lindeman RH, Merenda PF, Gold RZ (1980). *Introduction to Bivariate and Multivariate Analysis*.
+Scott, Foresman, Glenview, IL.

+Tonidandel, S., & LeBreton, J. M. (2011).
+Relative importance analysis: A useful supplement to regression analysis. *Journal of Business and Psychology*, 26(1), 1-9.

+Wang, X., Duverger, P., Bansal, H. S. (2013).
+Bayesian Inference of Predictors Relative Importance in Linear Regression Model using Dominance Hierarchies. *International Journal of Pure and Applied Mathematics*, Vol. 88, No. 3, 321-339.